 These homemade vegan mince pies are deliciously tempting.
 Made with almond pastry they’re a wonderful Christmas treat, either as a gift or for yourself.I really love mince pies.
-I love them so much that I actually have to limit the amount that I make each December as otherwise I’ll eat way too many of them.
-I have no self control at all when it comes to Christmas baking.
+In fact I love them so much that I actually have to limit the amount that I make each December as otherwise I’ll eat way too many of them.
+To be honest I have no self control at all when it comes to Christmas baking.
 I’m pretty sure I’m not the only one with this problem!

 But hang on, what on earth is mincemeat?

 If you’ve got this far and you’re wondering what I’m talking about, or perhaps you don’t live in the UK, let me explain.
 Mincemeat in the UK means two things.
 Yes, it’s the word for the minced meat that you might use in spaghetti bolognese.

 But it’s also a delicious sweet Christmassy fruity concoction that is used most commonly to make mince pies.
 Back in the medieval times it was made with beef as well – hence the name.
 Nowadays it’s usually made with fruit, sugar and alcohol.
 It often contains suet too – so double check before buying it.

 More vegan Christmas recipes

 Have you finished your Christmas shopping yet?
 Check out my list of 15 of the best vegan cookbooks for inspiration.